mjwbenton/mattb-setup/scripts/osx/README.md

 - Once all the software is installed...
   - You can run the non-OSX specific scripts
   - `osx/scripts/change_shell.zsh`
-  - `osx/scripts/setup_iterm2.zsh`
-  - Manually configure Dropbox, Crashplan
+  - Manually configure Dropbox, Arq
-  - nvm install stable && nvm alias default stable
+  - fnm install --lts
 - `osx/scripts/install_epsonscan.zsh`